-Paul addresses some other important issues, but he is distressed at the lack of unity and purpose that the collective people of God ("the church") in Corinth are experiencing while they argue about non-eternal matters and boast in the flesh.
+Paul addresses some other important issues.
+He is distressed at the lack of unity and purpose that the collective people of God ("the church") in Corinth are experiencing.
+They lack unity because they are arguing about non-eternal matters and boasting in the flesh.
 As the Apostle begins to wind down this same letter, he reminds them of the importance of the gospel:

 Now I make known to you, brethren, the gospel which I preached to you, which also you received, in which also you stand, by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain.
 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures...
 (1 Corinthians 15:1-4, emphasis added)

-Instead of fighting about lesser things, Paul is encouraging these followers of Jesus to refocus their attention on the gospel and the implications of this truth, instead of debating which preacher is best or whatever else!
+Instead of fighting about lesser things, Paul is encouraging these followers of Jesus to refocus their attention.
+Focus on the gospel and the implications of this truth.
+Stop debating which preacher is best or whatever else.

 So what are the implications of the gospel?

-Paul states plainly that the resurrection of Jesus demonstrates the truth of Christianity and the reality of the coming resurrection for all people at the Judgment (1 Corinthians 15:12-28).
-Jesus is the appointed King of the universe and He will reign until all of His enemies are put under His feet (1 Corinthians 15:25-27), and it is only through repentance and faith that anyone is able to participate in His sacrificial death for the penalty of their own sin.
+Paul states plainly that the resurrection of Jesus demonstrates the truth of Christianity.
+It proves the reality of the coming resurrection for all people at the Judgment (1 Corinthians 15:12-28).
+Jesus is the appointed King of the universe.
+He will reign until all of His enemies are put under His feet (1 Corinthians 15:25-27).
+It is only through repentance and faith that anyone is able to participate in His sacrificial death for the penalty of their own sin.

 Think about this for a minute.